thatavieira/Backend-Challenge-Products-Api/README.md

 * Mandatory requirements

-    1.User should be able of create,read, update and delete products.
+    1.User should be able of create, read, update and delete products.

-    2.User should be able of create,read,update and delete categories.
+    2.User should be able of create, read, update and delete categories.

     3.A product must be related to a category.